GitMubarak/hm-resume-manager/readme.txt

 A Resume Manager plugin to display user resume at front page.
 Use shortcode: [hm_resume_manager]

 == Description ==
+You have a domain and you are confused what to do with it?
+Why not use it as a resume landing page and point people to should a conversation occur surrounding job prospects.

 This [HM Resume Manager](http://www.hossnimubarak.com) plugin create a resume with personal information, education & experience history, as well as a list of skills with career summary.

+It looks great, is fast and easy to manage.

 **🌟 Plugin Features:**